 photo source of beef cut tattoo: Juanita Mac Photographer

 17. Chef Knife

-If you’re a home chefs with mad chopping skills, a knife tattoo might be for you.
-One popular motif is to tattoo the French culinary phrase “Mise en place”- which means “putting in place” or “everything in its place.”
-In a professional and even a home kitchen, it’s the preparation of dishes and ingredients before the beginning of service.
+Take it a step further with French cooking term such as “Mise en place”- which means “putting in place” or “everything in its place.”
+It’s the preparation of dishes and ingredients before the beginning of service.

 French food and wine tattoos